-SPECIAL SITUATIONS ADVISORY
+—— SPECIAL SITUATIONS ADVISORY

 01

-Pressure from regulations, authorities or government.
+Pressure from regulations, inspections or government

 Inspections flagging violations, trouble meeting tightening regulations and standards or deterioritating government relations can cause serious disruption, delays, penalties or worse: shutdowns.